dfinity/portal/docs/tokenomics/nns/neurons-fund.md

 ## Overview

-The neurons' Fund (NF) facilitates investments by the NNS neurons in the Internet Computer (IC) ecosystem.
+The Neurons' Fund (NF) facilitates investments by the NNS neurons in the Internet Computer (IC) ecosystem.
 In this article, we explain how the process of the Neurons' Fund (NF) works.

 ## Background and motivation